pmndrs/zustand/docs/migrations/migrating-to-v4.md

 ### Migration

-If you're not passing any type parameters to `create`, no migration is required.
+If you are not passing any type parameters to `create`, no migration is required.

-If you're using a "leaf" middleware like `combine` or `redux`, remove all type parameters from `create`.
+If you are using a "leaf" middleware like `combine` or `redux`, remove all type parameters from `create`.

 Else, replace `create<T, ...>(...)` with `create<T>()(...)`.